-Photography is a field where a lot of great minds come together to come up with one technological breakthrough after another.
-One man who had a lot to offer to the field of photography is Edwin Herbert Land.
-If you have ever taken a snapshot with a Polaroid camera or if you have polaroid pictures in your room, then he is the man you have to thank.
+Photography is a field where great minds come together to invent one technological breakthrough after another.
+One man who had much offer to the field of photography is Edwin Herbert Land.
+If you have ever taken a snapshot with a Polaroid camera or if you have Polaroid pictures in your room, then he is the man you have to thank.

 Who is he?

-Edwin Herbert Land was as American scientist and inventor and he is best known for being one of the co-founders of Polaroid Corporation.
-He was responsible for a lot of photography-related inventions such inexpensive filters that polarized light, his retinex theory for color vision, and his practical system for in-camera instant photos.
+Edwin Herbert Land was as American scientist and inventor and he is best known for being one of the co-founders of the Polaroid Corporation.
+He was responsible for many photography-related inventions such as inexpensive filters that polarized light, his retinex theory for color vision, and his practical system for in-camera instant photos.

 His Polaroid instant camera, which went on sale in late 1948, made it possible for a picture to be taken and developed in just 60 seconds or even less.